 Research Assistant, Regulatory Affairs

-Yale Cancer Center is Connecticut's only cancer center designated as a Comprehensive Cancer Center by the National Cancer Institute (NCI) and one of only 47 in the nation.
+Yale Cancer Center is Connecticut's only cancer center designated as a Comprehensive Cancer Center by the National Cancer Institute (NCI).
 Yale Cancer Center delivers the highest quality patient-centered care, achieves breakthrough discoveries, and trains the future leaders in cancer science and medicine.
-There are over 190 clinical trials providing the most advanced cancer therapies at Smilow Cancer Hospital and in the 11 Care Centers, and trials are available within 20+ disease units.
+There are over 300 clinical trials providing the most advanced cancer therapies at Smilow Cancer Hospital and in the 15 Care Centers, and trials are available within 20+ disease units.
 Yale has been at the forefront of understanding the fundamental mechanisms of cancer biology and in developing effective therapies for the treatment of cancer, and harnesses the resources of the Yale School of Medicine and Smilow Cancer Hospital at Yale-New Haven to advance cancer research, prevention, and patient care, as well as community outreach and education.

-Reporting into the Central Regulatory Unit of the Yale Cancer Center Clinical Trials Office, under the direction of the Regulatory Manager, this position provides regulatory affairs support with administrative maintenance and follow-up.
-Responsibilities include, but are not limited to, creation and maintenance of electronic regulatory binders, logging of safety reports, scanning and uploading regulatory documents as well as processing minor amendments.
+Reporting to the Regulatory Manager, the Research Assistant 1 provides regulatory affairs support with administrative maintenance and follow-up for the Yale Cancer Center (YCC) Clinical Trials Office (CTO).
+Responsibilities include, but are not limited to, creation and maintenance of regulatory files and documentation involving study regulatory requirements, maintenance of external adverse event reports (safety reports), scanning and uploading regulatory documents as well as processing minor amendments.

 - Researches and collects data through site or home visit intakes; library research; structured interviews; or through other means for designated research assignments.